 - Medical encounter data provide evidence of the magnitude and distribution of health conditions for which Active Duty Soldiers seek medical care.
-These conditions represent barriers to medical readiness. - Injuries are the biggest health problem for U.S. Army Active Duty Soldiers, compared to any other category of medical conditions. - Rates are higher among women compared to men, and higher among trainees compared to all Active Duty. - Cumulative micro-traumatic MSK (overuse) injuries account for 71% of all Active Duty Army injuries. - The most common injury types are musculoskeletal tissue damage such as joint pain, tendinitis, and bursitis (73%).
-The most frequently injured body regions are the lower extremities (46%), spine and back (24%), and upper extremities (22%). - Leading causes of outpatient injuries are falls and being struck by or against (an object or surface).
+These conditions represent barriers to medical readiness. - Injuries are the biggest health problem for U.S. Army Active Duty Soldiers, compared to any other category of medical conditions. - Rates are higher among women compared to men, and higher among trainees compared to all Active Duty. - Cumulative micro-traumatic MSK (overuse) injuries account for 71% of all Active Duty Army injuries. - The most common injury types are musculoskeletal tissue damage such as joint pain, tendinitis, and bursitis (74%).
+The most frequently injured body regions are the lower extremities (46%), spine and back (24%), and upper extremities (21%). - Leading causes of outpatient injuries are falls and overexertion.
 Greater detail on causes of injury, information necessary for prevention planning, can be gained from surveys and electronic medical profile data.